GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 We all possess spiritual gifts.
 Some are blessed with the gift of faith, others the gift of healing.
 In the body of the Church, all of the spiritual gifts are present.
 In my case, perhaps one of the spiritual gifts for which I am most grateful is that I have been blessed with an obedient spirit.
 When I heard wise counsel from my parents or Church leaders, I listened and tried to make it part of my thoughts and actions.

 Brethren of the priesthood, I urge you to cultivate the gift of an obedient spirit.
-The Savior taught that “whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man. ...
-And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man.”3
+The Savior taught that “whosoever heareth these sayings of mine, and doeth them, I will liken him unto a wise man. … And every one that heareth these sayings of mine, and doeth them not, shall be likened unto a foolish man.”[^3]

 How do we know if we are wise or foolish?
 When we hear inspired counsel, we obey.
 That is the test of wise or foolish.

 What does it profit us if we listen to wise counsel and do not heed the words?
 Of what use is experience if we do not learn from it?
 What good are the scriptures if we do not cherish the words and incorporate them into our lives?

-President Gordon B. Hinckley has promised that “[Heavenly Father] will shower down blessings upon those who walk in obedience to His commandments.”4
+President Gordon B. Hinckley has promised that “\[Heavenly Father\] will shower down blessings upon those who walk in obedience to His commandments.”[^4]

 I add my voice to his.